analogdevicesinc/ai8x-training/README.md

 The `--ai85` option enables:
 * Bias shift << 7.
 * Per-layer support for 1, 2 and 4-bit weight sizes in addition to 8-bit weights (this is supported using the `quantization` keyword in the configuration file, and the configuration file can also be read by the quantization tool).
-* A shift on the output of the convolution that allows for better use of the entire range of weight bits.
+* A programmable shift on the output of the convolution that allows for better use of the entire range of weight bits (`output_shift`).
 * Support for many more pooling sizes and pooling strides, and larger limits for average pooling.
 * Support for pooling without convolution (passthrough mode), and optional rounding for average pooling.
 * 1D convolutions.
 * 1×1 kernels for 2D convolutions.
+* Transposed 2D convolutions (upsampling).
 * Data “flattening”, allowing the use of 1×1 kernels to emulate fully connected layers.
 * In-flight element-wise addition, subtraction, and binary or/xor.
 * Support for more weight memory, and more input and output channels.
 * Support for non-square data and non-square pooling kernels.
-* Support for 32-bit Q25.7 data output for last layer when not using ReLU.
+* Support for 32-bit Q25.7 data output for last layer when not using activation.
 * Support for streaming mode with FIFOs to allow for larger data sizes.
+* Support for absolute value (`Abs`) activation.

 ---